Startr/WEB-Sage.Education-docs/docs/getting-started/quick-start/tab-python/Uv.md

   powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
   ```

-#### 2. Run Open WebUI
+#### 2. Run Sage WebUI

-Once `uv` is installed, running Open WebUI is a breeze.
+Once `uv` is installed, running Sage WebUI is a breeze.
 Use the command below, ensuring to set the `DATA_DIR` environment variable to avoid data loss.
 Example paths are provided for each platform:

 - **macOS/Linux**:
   ```bash